Para (Special Forces): Functions

-The unit is tasked with missions such as special operations, direct action, hostage rescue, counter-terrorism, special reconnaissance, foreign internal defence, counter-proliferation, counter-insurgency, seek and destroy, and personnel recovery.
+The unit is tasked with various missions such as special operations, direct action, hostage rescue, counter-terrorism, special reconnaissance, foreign internal defense, counter-proliferation, counter-insurgency, search and destroy, and personnel recovery.

 Personnel

 Selection

-All Indian Special Forces operatives are volunteers.
-Some enter the Para regiments fresh from recruitment, while others transfer in from regular army units.
-They are put through a probationary period/selection process of three months for Para (Special Forces) battalions (1, 2, 3, 4, 5, 6, 7, 9, 10, 11, 12, 13 and 21, 23 and 29 PARA SF).
-In order to be a Para (Special Forces) operator, all personnel are first required to qualify as Paratroopers; once selected the candidates may choose to advance to the SF selection, which takes place twice a year in the spring and the autumn term.
+All Indian army personnel are designated as volunteers for induction into special forces.
+Some enter the para regiments as rookies from recruitment, while others transfer from regular army units.
+In Parachute training, the probationers must complete a 3-week Basic Parachute Course at the Indian Army's Parachute Training School in Agra.
+They are put through a three months probationary period/selection for Para S.F (Special Forces) battalions.
+To be a Para S.F operator, the army personnel are primarily required to qualify as Paratroopers; once selected, they may choose to advance for the Para SF selection, which takes place during the spring and the autumn seasons twice a year.
 There are fifteen Para (SF) battalions and soldiers are selected accordingly.
-An example of this would be the 10 Para (SF) who are also known as Desert Scorpions.
+An example of this would be the 10 Para (SF) which are also known as Desert Scorpions.
 The probation period for this unit is three-months and the probationers are selected accordingly for desert warfare.
-The 9 Para (SF) who specialise in Mountain warfare go through a six-month course at the Special Forces training school in Nahan, Himachal Pradesh, which is followed by further specialised selection.
-This concept of geographical specialisation was eventually modified and each Para (SF) battalion is now trained to operate in various terrains and climatic conditions.
+The 9 Para (SF) who specialise in mountain warfare go through a six-month course at the Special Forces training school in Nahan, Himachal Pradesh, which is followed by further specialised selection and training.
+This concept of geographical specialisation was eventually modified and each Para (SF) battalions are trained to operate in different climatic conditions and various terrains.

-Soldiers of the Indian Army can volunteer for the course irrespective of rank.
-Depending on the battalion, the probation period is for three months which doesn't include additional time for specialized skills.
-Over the probation period, all soldiers are stripped of their ranks, including officers, and are known as probationers or probies.
+Indian Army soldiers can volunteer for the course irrespective of their ranks.
+Depending on the battalion, the probation period is for three months which doesn't include additional time for specialised skills.
+When the probation period starts, all soldiers including officers are stripped of their ranks, who are known as probationers or probies.

 A probationer may opt to leave anytime during the course.
-The completion rate is under 12-15 per cent and this slightly high completion rate is because many probationers are drawn from their regimental battalions.
-Every Special Forces operator specialises in various skills such as weapons handling, demolition, navigation, communication, and medical.
-PARA (SF) usually work in small teams of only six men, focusing on strategic reconnaissance, surveillance, target designation (RSTAD), hostage rescue and direct action (DA) tasks, and are selected and trained accordingly.
-Those who complete the probation period and are inducted into the Para (SF) undergo further selection and training, but to earn the Balidan Badge or "Badge of sacrifice", they have to further survive being deployed in active operations in hostile zones.
+The achievement rate will be 12-15 percent and above, because many probationers are drawn from their regimental battalions.
+Every Special Forces operator specialises in various skills such as weapons handling communication, demolition, medical procedures and navigation.
+PARA (SF) usually works in small teams of only six men, focusing on reconnaissance, surveillance, target designation (RSTAD), hostage rescue, and direct action tasks.
+Those who complete the probation period and are inducted into the Para (SF) for undergoing further selection and training stages, but to earn the Balidan Badge or "Badge of sacrifice", they should survive further training procedures, before being deployed in active operations at hostile zones.